Search this site

 3. Community Engagement Projects

-To present a paper, click the "Submisison Portal" link and submit the following information:
+To present a paper, click the "Submission Portal" link and submit the following information:

 • Cover Page: Include the author’s name, email, institutional affiliation, and undergraduate status (year of study), as well as the name and email of the student’s faculty advisor/sponsor.